Turtle233/2025-intern-records/README.md

 ## Limitations & Future Improvements

+## Limitations & Future Improvements

-The wind-flag drawing module (wind_graphs) is functional but not yet fully structured.
+The wind-flag drawing module (`wind_graphs`) is functional but not yet fully structured.
 The current implementation still relies on multiple level-specific functions with duplicated drawing logic, and the overall process has not been refactored into a unified or data-driven workflow.
-In future updates, the rendering pipeline can be redesigned to improve code reuse, reduce duplication
+In future updates, the rendering pipeline can be redesigned to improve code reuse, and reduce duplication.

 ---